chrismlarson/redistricting/README.md

 It certainly doesn't look correct that Democratic candidates could have been voted for in stronger numbers, but won 4 fewer seats.
 These voters aren't being accurately represented in Congress.

 #### Redistricting is biased when done by humans
 Gerrymandering is a practice that has historically been used to defend incumbents.
-But more recently, it has been used more effectively to lock in US congressional control.
+But more recently, it has been used more effectively than ever to lock in control at the all levels of government in the US.

-More advanced practices of using gender, race, age, buying habits, and party affiliation.
+Modern computing has enabled more advanced practices of using gender, race, age, buying habits, and party affiliation.

-Even using the Voting Rights Act has been used as an excuse for creating districts.
+Even well meaning legislation like the Voting Rights Act has been used as an excuse for creating biased districts.

+**When more variables are used for redistricting, there is greater risk of misuse of the data.**

 #### Both the Democratic and Republican parties have gerrymandered
 While the current Republican control of most states is currently responsible for most of the gerrymandering around the country, it has been used by both parties in the past.